About

 Life is like playing a violin solo in public and learning the instrument as one goes on. — Samuel Barber

 JUDITH KRUMMECK is a writer, broadcaster, and immigrant.
-Her debut novel, The Deceived Ones, a contemporary reimagining of Shakespeare’s Twelfth Night, was shortlisted for The Somerset Maugham Award.
-Her biographical memoir, Old New Worlds, an intertwining of immigrant s...
+Her debut novel, The Deceived Ones, a contemporary reimagining of Shakespeare’s Twelfth Night, was a finalist for the Eric Hoffer Book Award and was long-listed for The Somerset Maugham Award.
+Her biographical memoir, Old New Wo...

 Learn More